Detecting (emergent) continuous symmetry of criticality via subsystem's entanglement spectrum

-Despite the extensive debate regarding the DQCP mechanism~\cite{takahashi2024so,zhaoScaling2022,deng2024diagnosing,song2023deconfined,zhou2024mathrmso5}, our focus in the present work lies in the determination of the intrinsic symmetries at the phase transition points.
-For instance, by analyzing the order parameters dimensionality in N\'eel phase and valence bond solid (VBS) phase of (2+1)D quantum systems combined with field theory analysis, an emergent $SO(5)$ symmetry can be theoretically conjectured and numerically verified~\cite{nahumEmergent2015}.
-However, a {\it priori} assumption of an order parameter may overlook some hidden dimensions, e.g., when a system possesses $O(4)$ symmetry, we can still obtain a $O(3)$-symmetric order parameter histogram even though we incorrectly assume only a three-dimensional order parameter, which will then lead us to an incorrect conclusion of a $O(3)$-symmetric system.
-Here we aim to establish an unbiased approach to probe the underlying (emergent) symmetry at a critical point---without prior knowledge of its low-energy effective field theory---even in large-scale or/and high-dimensional quantum many-body systems.
+Despite the extensive debate regarding the DQCP mechanism~\cite{takahashi2024so,zhaoScaling2022,deng2024diagnosing,song2023deconfined,zhou2024mathrmso5}, our focus in the present work lies in the determination of the intrinsic symmetries at phase transition points.
+For instance, by analyzing the order parameter dimensionality in the N\'eel phase and valence bond solid (VBS) phase of (2+1)D quantum systems combined with field theory analysis, an emergent $SO(5)$ symmetry can be theoretically conjectured and numerically verified~\cite{nahumEmergent2015}.
+However, a {\it prior} assumption of an order parameter may overlook some hidden dimensions; e.g., when a system possesses $O(4)$ symmetry, we can still obtain an $O(3)$-symmetric order-parameter histogram even though we incorrectly assume only a three-dimensional order parameter, which will then lead us to an incorrect conclusion of an $O(3)$-symmetric system.
+Here, we aim to establish an unbiased approach to probe the underlying (emergent) symmetry at a critical point---without prior knowledge of its low-energy effective field theory---even in large-scale or/and high-dimensional quantum many-body systems.

-A desirable approach would involve spontaneous continuous symmetry breaking, whereby its Anderson tower of state (TOS) {\it even in small finite system sizes} will then help identify the type of the broken continuous symmetry~\cite{anderson1952approximate,lhuillier2005frustratedquantummagnets,wietek2017studying}.
-However, on a second thought, we find this approach would be impractical for a quantum phase transition with emergent symmetry, e.g., DQCP.
-On the one hand, when directly probing the low-lying spectrum at the critical point, although the emergent symmetry is preserved, the spectrum is dominated by critical modes, e.g., a conformal field theory (CFT) tower~\footnote{A CFT tower applies if the critical point's conformal field theory is established; for the (2+1)D $J$-$Q$ model DQCP, this remains controversial} is otherwise yield other than an Anderson TOS.
-On the other hand, by tuning the Hamiltonian parameters to shift the system away from the criticality and to potentially achieve SSB, we may concurrently hinder the higher symmetry to emerge.
+A desirable approach would involve spontaneous continuous symmetry breaking, whereby the Anderson tower of state (TOS) {even in small finite systems} would then be used to identify the type of broken continuous symmetry~\cite{anderson1952approximate,lhuillier2005frustratedquantummagnets,wietek2017studying}.
+However, we find that this approach would be impractical for a quantum phase transition with emergent symmetry, e.g., at a DQCP.
+On the one hand, when we directly probe the critical point, although the emergent symmetry is preserved, the low-lying spectrum is dominated by critical modes, such as a conformal field theory (CFT) tower instead of an Anderson tower~\footnote{A CFT tower is formed if conformal field theory is valid for critical points; for the (2+1)D $J$-$Q$ model of a DQCP, this remains controversial}.
+On the other hand, by tuning the Hamiltonian parameters to shift the system away from criticality and to potentially achieve SSB, we may concurrently hinder the emergence of higher symmetry.